Cuban Strain: A True OG Mushroom

 The Cuban strain isn’t just another regional variety of magic mushrooms; it’s the one that started it all.

 The entire species of magic mushrooms (Psilocybe cubensis) was first discovered in Cuba by F.S.
 Earle sometime in 1906.
 There are many other species of magical fungi too, but the most commonly used today remains this original cubensis species.

-The Cuban mushroom strain doesn’t directly refer to the samples F.S Earle collected in the 1900s — that strain is long gone.
-The Cuban strain was collected in Cuba, but it was obtained from a separate sample about 40 years after Earle kicked the bucket.
+The Cuban strain in circulation today doesn’t directly come to the samples F.S Earle collected in the 1900s — that strain is long gone.
+The current Cuban strain was collected in Cuba, but it was obtained from a separate sample about 40 years after Earle kicked the bucket.

 The strain sold today as “Cuban Cubensis” is quite typical in appearance — with an orange-tinted brown cap and distinctively long, thin stems.
-They’re a little bit smaller than most other strains of Psilocybe cubensis, but their small size belies a hidden strength — Cuban shrooms are one of the strongest strains.
+They’re a little bit smaller than most other strains of Psilocybe cubensis.

 Packed with psilocybin and bathed in history, this shroom strain is perfect for those looking for intense effects and experiencing a part of magic mushroom history.